jaiphookan20/Academic-Journal-Management-Platform/README.md

 # Academic Journal Management Platform (AJMP)

-A comprehensive digital platform designed to streamline the submission, peer review, and editorial management processes for academic journals.
-Built specifically for Studies in Language Assessment (SiLA), the official peer-reviewed publication of the Association for Language Testing and Assessment of New Zealand (ALTAANZ).
+A digital platform designed to streamline the submission, peer review, and editorial management processes for academic journals.
+Built specifically for Studies in Language Assessment (SiLA), the official peer-reviewed publication of the Association for Language Testing and Assessment of New Zealand (ALTAANZ), attached to the University of Melbourne

 ## Table of Contents
 - [Overview](#overview)